babypuppybasil/Walltaker-PicFloat/README.md

 ---

 **IMPROVEMENTS IN THE FUTURE**
--Multiple ID's
+- Multiple ID's
--Click and Drag Functionality
+- Click and Drag Functionality
--Ability to Lock In an ID!
+- Ability to Lock In an ID!
 (Thank you _3ther!)
--Make a new Image front and center, then others drifting more off Sides -Clear after 15 images, or slowly fade them out one by one -Constrain all images to Window
+- Make a new Image front and center, then others drifting more off Sides
+- Clear after 15 images, or slowly fade them out one by one
+- Constrain all images to Window
--Special Credits button for those who tested/helped!
+- Special Credits button for those who tested/helped!

 ---